antoniofull/thexpatmagazine.com/src/pages/blog/2019-08-29-life-of-an-expat-in-islamabad.md

 ---
 templateKey: blog-post
-title: Life of an Expat in Islamabad
+title: Living in Islamabad as an Expat
-seotitle: Life of an Expat in Islamabad
+seotitle: Living in Islamabad as an Expat
 date: 2019-08-27T20:21:19.599Z
-description: They state you cry multiple times when you go to Pakistan, first when you hear you are being posted to on Pakistan and the second when your posting is over and you need to leave Pakistan.
+description: Hira and her husband Romanian met in Pakistan.
+She tells us about the expat life from the eye of a local and expat.
 featuredpost: false
 featuredimage: /img/20170817_121619.jpg
 imagealt: Hira Malin